 All my favourite people are members of KCC so I feel fortunate to be able to venture forth with them.
 The KCC community is filled with committed , resourceful, creative and caring people.
 I am assured of staying younger as I grow older and wiser in this community which shares, cares, and celebrates living.

 Linda and Arthur

 We met in 1975 and spent much of our early adult lives on a large hippie commune called "The Farm."
 It's a long story!
 Linda grew up in Montreal, while Arthur is from Louisiana.
 Arthur's married daughter from a first marriage lives in Arizona.
 We have 2 children together, both married.
 Our son and family, including our two granddaughters, fortunately live near us in Peterborough and our daughter lives in London, ON.

-After leaving the commune, Linda became an Accredited Lifeskills Coach and spent many years leading Women's Personal Growth groups.
-Arthur worked as a Social Worker, then a Marriage and Family Therapist, and then managed a team of counsellors at a non-profit agency.
+After leaving the commune, Linda became an Accredited Life Skills Coach and facilitated Women's Personal Growth groups.
+Arthur worked as a Social Worker, a Marriage and Family Therapist, and managed a team of counsellors at a non-profit agency.